We're going to throw in a newer type of monitoring here... We'll call it self-monitoring.

 There's more cools things you can do from the app.
 With IP cameras connected to the alarm you could actually see what's going in your property when the alarm is triggered, but we're now getting into the realms of smart alarms.

-So which option is right for you?
+So which method of monitoring is right for you?

 There's no right (or wrong) answer to this.